shawnwbts/shawnwbts.github.io/_pages/about.md

 My research directions are **Large Language Model and Smart Contract Security**.
 I have published papers at the top international journals such as **TSE/TOSEM**.

-In 2025, I will lead or participate in the following research topics:
+In 2025, I will lead or participate in the following research topics with [Xin Yin](https://vinci-grape.github.io/#/):
 - Smart Contract Code Generation
 - Smart Contract Comment Generation
 - Smart Contract Vulnerability Detection